robert-abc/HTC2022-Sparse-DIP/README.md

 * Adjusting a sigmoid to the denoised image, considering the threshold
 * Creating a checkerboard level set with binary values
 * Using the Chan-Vese segmentation algorithm considering the checkerboard level set as the starting level set.
+* Postprocessing the result by applying a morphological opening operation.

 For more information, see segment_reconstruction(rec_img) at /utils/tools.py